Chen-XueWen/Chen-XueWen.github.io/_pages/publications.md

   - **Xue Wen Tan**, Stanley Kok
   - *Accepted at International Conference on Information Systems (**ICIS**) 2023*

-**ScamGPT-J: Inside the Scammer’s Mind, A Generative AI-Based Approach Toward Combating Messaging Scams** (Link to be released soon)
+**ScamGPT-J: Inside the Scammer’s Mind, A Generative AI-Based Approach Toward Combating Messaging Scams** (In Print)
   - **Xue Wen Tan\***, Kenneth See\*, Stanley Kok
   - *Accepted at International Conference on Information Systems (**ICIS**) 2024*
   - Poster accepted at The 3rd Quantum Computing Workshop 2024 (No Proceeding)